 Explanation: fm = fmax – fmin = 100KHz – 100Hz = 99.9KHz and Bandwidth = 2fm = 2 x 99.9 = 199.8 KHz.

 b) Transmission Control Protocol

 d) Transmission Control Process

 Explanation: TCP stands for Transmission Control Protocol.
-It is one of the main protocols of Internet.
-The entire suite is commonly referred as TCP/IP.
+It is one of the main protocols of the Internet.
+The entire suite is commonly referred to as TCP/IP.
 It helps in maintaining network relations which helps in exchanging of data.

 3. TCP/IP consists of ________ layers.

 Explanation: TCP stands for Transmission Control Protocol.
-It is one of the main protocols of Internet.
+It is one of the main protocols of the Internet.
 It is originated in the initial network implementation in which it complemented the Internet Protocol.
-The entire suite is commonly referred as TCP/IP.
-It consists 5 layers.
+The entire suite is commonly referred to as TCP/IP.
+It consists of 5 layers.